tczajka/sorting-searching/_posts/2020-11-11-zero-power-zero.md

 general concept: it can be natural numbers, real numbers, square matrices, linear operators, all kinds of things.

-In any semigroup we can define exponentiation to any posive integral power:
+In any semigroup we can define exponentiation to any positive integral power:

 {% latex centred %}
 \begin{aligned}